 A good practice is to make a "dry run" without a load before making the first lift.
 Become familiar with all factors peculiar to the job site.

-Make sure that the hoist rope is properly routed on the hook block and boom nose (Figure 2-9), and that all rope guards are in place.
+Ensure the hoist rope is properly routed on the hook block and boom nose ((Figure 2-9)) and that all rope guards are in place.

 Lifting